Skip to content

 Richard Branson

 Delivery exceptions can be caused by a number of factors, including incorrect addresses, delivery delays, and damaged items.
 To reduce the number of delivery exceptions, it’s important to have processes in place to verify customer information and ensure that items are shipped on time and in good condition.
 Just do not assume that all delivery exceptions are the fault of the delivery carrier.
 They are not.
-Below is a rundown of delivery exceptions, who causes them, and who can prevent them.
+Below is a breakout of different types of delivery exceptions, who causes them, and who can prevent them.

 “Never promise more than you can deliver, and always deliver what you promise.”